Why get your Master of Education in special education?

 F. Final Project Approval.
 A final meeting of the Project Committee and the student will be held at which time questions will be resolved, final revisions will be suggested, and recommendations will be made.
 Upon completion of recommended editing, final approval will be granted.
 Approval of the Project will be granted in writing by a unanimous favorable decision of the Project Committee.
 Final approval must be granted by the date for master’s thesis approval set by the graduate school.
 The student is responsible for consulting the Graduate School Calendar on the UNH website to identify the exact date as these dates vary each semester.

-An optional additional certification is available to those enrolled in the M.Ed. in special education program and to professionals with General Special Education certification.
+An optional additional teacher licensure is available to those enrolled in the M.Ed. in special education program and to professionals with General Special Education licensure.

 Core Courses

-In addition to the coursework necessary for the M.Ed. and certification in General Special Education, those wishing to obtain additional certification in Special Education Administration should take the following courses:
+In addition to the coursework necessary for the M.Ed. and licensure in General Special Education, those wishing to obtain additional licensure in Special Education Administration should take the following courses: